 Poet, performer, teaching artist.

 Maya Salameh is a Syrian- and Lebanese-American poet from San Diego, California.
 She is the author of HOW TO MAKE AN ALGORITHM IN THE MICROWAVE (University of Arkansas Press, 2022), winner of the Etel Adnan Poetry Prize and finalist for the California Book Award, as well as the chapbook rooh (Paper Nautilus Press, 2020).
-Her work has appeared in POETRY, The Rumpus, AGNI, Asian American Writer’s Workshop, and the LA Times, among others.
-She has performed her work at the Obama White House, Carnegie Hall, and the DeYoung Museum.
+Her poems have appeared in POETRY, The Rumpus, AGNI, The Offing, Gulf Coast, ANMLY, and the LA Times, among others.
+She has performed her work at Carnegie Hall, the DeYoung Museum, and the Obama White House.

-Maya has received support in the form of residencies, fellowships, and grants from the Bread Loaf Environmental Writers’ Conference, the Institute for Diversity in Arts, the Markaz Resource Center, the Martha’s Vineyard Institute of Creative Writing, the William Male Foundation, the Herb Alpert Foundation, Stanford's Queerness, Spirituality, and Religion Office, and the President’s Committee on the Arts & Humanities.
-From 2016-2017, she served as a National Student Poet, America's highest honor for youth poets, appointed by the Library of Congress and the President’s Committee on the Arts & Humanities.
-She is the winner of the Judith Markowitz Award for Exceptional New LGBTQ Writers and has been named a finalist for the Pamet River Prize, Sublingua Prize for Poetry, Elinor Benedict Prize, and Anzaldúa Poetry Prize.
+Maya has received support in the form of residencies, fellowships, and grants from the Sewanee Writers' Conference, Bread Loaf Environmental Writers’ Conference, the Institute for Diversity in Arts, the Markaz Resource Center, the Martha’s Vineyard Institute of Creative Writing, the William Male Foundation, the Herb Alpert Foundation, Stanford's Office for Religious & Spiritual Life, and the President’s Committee on the Arts & Humanities.
+From 2016-2017, she served as a National Student Poet, America's highest honor for youth poets, appointed by the Library of Congress.
+She is the winner of the Judith Markowitz Award for Exceptional New Writers and has been named a finalist for the Omnidawn Poetry 1st/2nd Book Contest, Michael Waters Poetry Prize, Claire Keyes Poetry Award, Pamet River Prize, Sublingua Prize for Poetry, Elinor Benedict Prize, and Anzaldúa Poetry Prize.
 She is fluent in French and Spanish and a heritage speaker of Arabic.

 Maya currently leads yasmeen, a virtual Arab makers’ collective, and is working on her third collection.